eefuwape/domBasedGame/readme.md

     2. Try to become a MILLIONAIRE TYCOON (If you have little or no money). . .YOU CANNOT DO BOTH.
 3. To go to Millionaire Acres: Spin again and move that many spaces towards Millionaire Acres.
-4. To become a Millionaire Tycoon: Place all your money (your auto if you’re broke) on ONE number on the Board.
+4. To become a Millionaire Tycoon: Place all your money (your car if you’re broke) on ONE number on the Board.
 Spin the wheel.
 If your Number comes up, you have become a Millionaire Tycoon, the WINNER, and the Game is over.
 If you lose, the Banker takes your money, and you go to the Poor Farm to sit out the rest of the game.